Joseph S. Bleymaier: Early life

 Joseph Sylvester Bleymaier was born in Austin, Texas, on 31 December 1915, the son of Jacob Bleymaier and his wife Mary Ann née Frish, two immigrants from Germany.
 Jacob was in charge of the athletic grounds at the University of Texas, from which Bleymaier received a Bachelor of Arts in business administration in 1937.

 World War II

 In May 1941, Bleymaier enlisted in the United States Army Air Corps.
 He married Rosemary Matthias on 25 June 1941.
-They had four children: Joseph Jr., Marianne, Theodore, John and Eugene.
+They had five children: Joseph Jr., Marianne, Theodore, John and Eugene.
 He was commissioned as a second lieutenant on 23 May 1942.
 He attended Air Corps technical schools on armament, bombsight maintenance and power turret.
 From May 1942 to April 1943 he was with the 88th Bombardment Group at Walla Walla Army Air Base in Washington.
 He then served until November 1945 as an aerial gunnery officer with the 11th Bombardment Group in the Southwest Pacific Area, where he flew 25 combat missions totalling 147 combat hours in B-24 Liberator bombers.
 He was promoted to first lieutenant on 20 November 1942, captain on 1 September 1943, and major on 14 July 1945.